Fall is for Foraging

 Nature saves her most nutrient-rich foods for fall, when wildlife—and our ancestors—can store them away for the harsher months ahead.
 While many animals do this in the form of body fat, we have other options available to us, such as canning, drying, and preserving this embarrassment of riches.

 “Seedlings,” as he fondly calls his foraging followers, use his content-rich website foragingtexas.com as a “go-to” source for wild plant information.
-You can also take one of the spectacularly fun and informative classes listed there, as did I. His first book, Idiot’s Guide: Foraging, debuted in April of this year.
+You can also take one of the spectacularly fun and informative classes listed there, as did I. His first book, Idiot’s Guide: Foraging, was published in 2016.

 “I own lots of foraging books,” he says, “so I examined what I thought were their failings so as not make the same mistakes, and set my goal as writing the best foraging book out there.”